manishemi/manishemi.github.io/_posts/2021-07-26-Distributed Representation of words.md

 |:--:|
 | Figure 1: One-hot|

-As you can see in figure 1 every word in this sentence is represented as a vector with size 8(our vocab size) which only the index of the corresponding word is 1 and the other words are 0.
+As you can see in figure 1 every word in this sentence is represented as a vector with size 8(our vocabulary size) which only the index of the corresponding word is 1 and the other words are 0.
 But this approach makes words independent of each other and obviously, this would be a bad idea to find similarities or differences.
 For instance, if we dot product **ate** vector and **played** vector together we would get 0 and this means they don't have any similarities, but in fact, at least they have a similarity, they are both simple past.

 ## _Word Embedding_